harkeganesh/community/docs/journey/Participate.md

 ### Contributing to an existing Software Project
 1. Choose a project in [our Landscape](https://landscape.finos.org/) or if you don't know where to start, take a look at the list of [Good First Issues on Github](https://github.com/search?q=org%3Afinos+is%3Aopen+label%3A%22good+first+issue%22%2C%22help+wanted%22) where projects are actively seeking for help!
-2. Take look a how to [contribute to an existing project ](/docs/governance/Software-Projects/Contribution#contribution-of-code-to-an-existing-finos-project)
+2. Take a look at how to [contribute to an existing project ](/docs/governance/Software-Projects/Contribution#contribution-of-code-to-an-existing-finos-project)
 3. You or your company will need a valid [Contributor License Agreement](/docs/governance/Software-Projects/contribution-compliance-requirements#contributor-license-agreement), which can be easily completed online via [EasyCla](/docs/governance/Software-Projects/easycla)

 > The Foundation also encourages non-code contributions in the form of issues - bug reports and enhancement requests -, and documentation updates.